Transcribing for the Baroque Lute: Claire Antonini’s Historical Vision

 L’Enchanteresse — Transcriptions for Baroque Lute

-This approach stands within a long tradition, as witnessed by the transcriptions of Robert de Visée and the Milleran manuscript.
-Each adaptation seeks to respect the spirit of the original while accounting for the lute’s technical and expressive specificities.
-Harpsichord works often require adjustments of range and certain simplifications, while the rapid ornaments of viol pieces must be adapted to lute technique.
+This approach stands within a long tradition, as witnessed by the transcriptions of Robert de Visée and those preserved in the Milleran manuscript.
+Each adaptation seeks to respect the spirit of the original while taking into account the technicaland expressive particularities of the Baroque lute.
+Works originally written for harpsichord often require adjustments of range and certain simplifications, while the rapid ornaments of pieces for viol must be adapted to the technique of the lute.

 Listening to the original versions is strongly recommended in order to grasp more fully the character and rhetoric of these pieces.
-These transcriptions are an open proposal, inviting each performer to adapt them according to personal technique and musical sensibility.
+These transcriptions constitute an open proposal, inviting each performer to adapt them according to personal technical means and musical sensibility.

 Composers in the Background